 - If throwing away fresh food is a worry for a senior loved one who lives alone, frozen vegetables and fruit are a good option, making it possible for quick preparation of individual-sized portions.

 Keep the following in mind to make certain that your older family members are making the best food choices:

 - Review the USDA’s ChooseMyPlate for seniors with specific dietary and exercise suggestions for everyone 65 and older.

 - Aim for a variety of colors, especially brightly-colored foods such as tomatoes, carrots, peppers, eggplant, pumpkin, etc.

 - Include lean proteins, whole grains, and low-fat dairy foods, keeping sodium and sugar to a minimum while ensuring plenty of high fiber and nutrients that are particularly important in aging, like vitamin D.

-Contact the aging care professionals at Grace Home Care, experts in senior living Topeka, KS families trust. for more suggestions to help the seniors you love make and keep good nutrition habits.
-As the experts in dementia care in Topeka and surrounding areas, Grace Home Care offers more one-on-one companionship for older adults, from planning and preparing nutritious meals to ensuring the home is filled with plenty of nourishing food choices and providing companionship to make meals more pleasurable.
+Contact the aging care professionals at Grace Home Care’s senior care experts in Topeka. for more suggestions to help the seniors you love make and keep good nutrition habits.
+Grace Home Care offers more one-on-one companionship for older adults, from planning and preparing nutritious meals to ensuring the home is filled with plenty of nourishing food choices and providing companionship to make meals more pleasurable.
 We will even tidy up the kitchen afterwards!
-Contact us at 785-286-2273 to learn more about our customizable home care services in your area.
+Contact our senior care experts at 785-286-2273 to learn more about our customizable home care services in your area.